sodabubblewine/sodabubblewine.github.io/README.md

 ```

 Setting up getters (and setters) with javascript objects is just weird and I really only read the documentation for such things when I already really know what I want.
-Otherwise, you will get lost trying to make sense of the design choices that brought us the programming langauge of the internet.
+Otherwise, you will get lost trying to make sense of the design choices that brought us the programming language of the internet.
 There is an alternate world where LISP was the language of the internet: that world would have been better than this one.
 An even better world is one where it was FORTH, but I digress.